-As Linux users, we sometimes need to know which port number a particular process is listening upon.
-All ports are associated with a process ID or service in an OS.
-So how do we find that port?
-This article presents three different methods for you to find which port number a process is listening on.
+As Linux users, we sometimes need to know what port number a particular process is listening on.
+All ports are associated with a process ID or service in an operating system.
+So how do we find this port?
+In this article, we will present three different methods that you can use to find out which port a process is listening on.

 Method 1: Using the netstat command

-Netstat or the network statistics utility is used to view information related to the network connections.
+Netstat, the network statistics utility, is used to display information about the network connections.
 This includes information about interface statistics, routing tables and much more.
-This utility is available on most Linux systems so let us make use of it to view information about which ports certain processes are using on the system.
+This utility is available on most Linux systems, so we use it to find out which ports certain processes on the system are using.

-For using the netstat command, you need to install the net-tools utility if it is already not installed on your system through the following command:
+To use the netstat command, you must install the net-tools utility, if it is not already installed on your system, using the following command:

 $ sudo apt install net-tools